Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 I identified four items I needed to capture: `mainMemory[]`, `registers[]`, `stack` and `instPtr`.

 The two memory arrays were easy to stream out with `BinaryWriter()`.
+I found that `stack` could be enumerated, which greatly simplified retrieving its state.
+`stack` did need to be reversed as I wrote it out, so when I pushed it back during a `Load()` it'd load in the correct order.

-I found that `stack` could be enumerated, which greatly simplified retriving its state.
-Because I didn't know the size of the groups, I placed `0xFFFF` markers after each one and then adjusted the `Load()` method accordingly.
-This allowed the load function to work on the origional `challenge.bin` and my `.syn9k` format files.
+As I didn't know the size of the groups, I placed `0xFFFF` markers after each one and then adjusted the `Load()` method accordingly.
+This allowed the load function to work on the original `challenge.bin` and my `.syn9k` format files.

 ```csharp
 for (int i = 0; i <= _mainMemory.GetUpperBound(0); i++)